Mighty Car Mods

 Mighty Car Mods is a YouTube channel that focuses on DIY car modifications and car culture.
 Created by Blair Joscelyne (known as MOOG) and Martin Mulholland the show is centred around the journey through buying, modifying and then testing or battling cars of various levels of modification and budget.

-While typically based in Sydney, Australia, Marty and MOOG have travelled extensively to experience car culture all over the world and create movies from these experiences.
-They have filmed in locations including Japan, Cuba, Germany, the UAE, America, Switzerland, the UK and New Zealand.
+While typically based in Sydney, Marty and MOOG have travelled extensively to experience car culture all over the world and create movies from these experiences.
+They have filmed in locations including Japan, Cuba, Germany, the UAE, United States of America, Switzerland, the UK and New Zealand.
 They also host The Unicorn Circuit on their MCMtv2 YouTube channel, which keeps fans up to date with automotive news and includes fan submissions.

 History

 Mighty Car Mods debuted on YouTube in January 2008, with the first video ("How to pimp your car for $500") showing basic modifications and upgrades on MOOG's 2001 Daihatsu Cuore that were typical of the period.
 The long-time friends started making videos showing people how to work on cars at an amateur level as they are typical of many car enthusiasts who like the feeling of satisfaction from doing modifications but do not hold a trade qualification.

 Marty actually works in the music/audio production industry and is a sound engineer by trade, while MOOG is a composer and music producer whose work can be heard in commercials for Telstra, Arnotts, Optus, Amex, Ford, BMW, Coles Supermarkets, Loveable Lingerie, IBM, L’Oreal, Heinz, OPSM, Subaru, Origin, Lexus, Jetstar, Touchstone Pictures, Visa Inc, Mazda, Cascade Brewery, Discovery Channel, Renault, Wrigley Company, and Village Cinemas.
 He has released a number of solo albums and he has been involved with a variety of different bands and musical projects.